mudasobwa/mudasobwa.github.io/_posts/2019-08-28-beware-of-tests-et-fiducia-ferentes.md

 Another case would be a trivial function like `def answer, do: 42`.
 Please, do not waste time checking whether it returns 42.
 It does.
 Unless you are writing the compiler for the new language, or course.

 Do not test that `map` maps, `reduce` reduces.
-They were tested before they become a part of the language.
+They were tested before they became a part of the language.
 Test things that you are uncertain in.

 Sometimes it’s indeed handy to write a test and then write the code that should pass the test.
 People even invented the name for it: TDD.
 That’s all cool, but please let’s not fool ourselves.
 If it was easier to test the same behavior in REPL, we’d better do it in REPL.
-Because once written, this function works and the test on its own becomes _a legacy piece of code_.
-That makes a testsuite running forever.
+Because once written, this function works and the test on its own becomes _a legacy piece of code_, that makes a testsuite running forever.
 Leave two to make sure it works for some random input and it fails gracefully for some garbage passed.
 If you implementation of _Fibonacci sequence calculuator_ works for `42`, it works for everything else by induction (I am exaggerating here a bit, but still.)

 Did I hear “Objection!
 Regression!” outcry or is this my mental issues?
 If you are aware of regression, there is something wrong with how you architect your project.
 The function should not break when the _input is extended_.
 Unless it is a function performing an explicit check for the fact that the input was not extended.
 And no one function in the world may _change_ the expectations for the input.
 That’s not how sane developers maintain their codebase.
 Backward compatibility is not a luxury, it’s a must.
 And it’s extremely easy to follow.
 Need an extended functionality?
 Create a new function dealing with this kind of input.
 Do not break the old one.
 Create new.
 That simple.